offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 App.ActiveDocument.recompute()
 ```

-Since the b-spline belongs to the Part workbench rather than the Part Design workbench, it lives outside of the Part Design body where the sketches live.
-It needs to be imported into that Part Design body using a subshape binder:
+Since the b-spline belongs to the Part workbench_FC rather than the Part Design workbench_FC, it lives outside of the Part Design_FC body_FC where the sketches_FC live.
+It needs to be imported into that Part Design_FC body_FC using a subshape binder:

-1. Ensure the body is active.
+1. Ensure the body_FC is active.
 2. Select the b-spline.
-3. Click subshape binder in the toolbar (green blob with 3 dots) to create a subshape binder object in the body.
+3. Click subshape binder in the toolbar (green blob with 3 dots) to create a subshape binder object in the body_FC.

-Sketches can then be attached to the b-spline by attaching them to that subshape binder.
-Each attached sketch can be placed somewhere along the b-spline by setting the sketch's **Map Path Parameter** property (0.0 places at start, 1.0 places at end).
-The sketch's normal will follow the b-spline's trajectory at the position its at, but can also be further manipulated using the sketch's **Attachment Offset** property.
+Sketches_FC can then be attached to the b-spline by attaching them to that subshape binder.
+Each attached sketch_FC can be placed somewhere along the b-spline by setting the sketch_FC's **Map Path Parameter** property (0.0 places at start, 1.0 places at end).
+The sketch_FC's normal will follow the b-spline's trajectory at the position its at, but can also be further manipulated using the sketch_FC's **Attachment Offset** property.

 ![FreeCAD Part Design workbench sketch path mapping and attachment offset](freecad_part_design_attached_sketch_path_mapping_and_attachment_offset.png)